Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Demonstrating degeneracy in PINNs:

-Despite the lack of diffusion in the problem, this network is able to learn the problem fairly well.
-It is still interesting to see that this small network which is about $1/5$ the size of the network used for the Burgers' equation both in depth and number of neurons per layer, still follows different paths to optimization.
-It can be observed in Fig.~\ref{fig:neuraltrajectory_eikonal} that a few specific neurons behave in significantly different ways across runs, guiding the system toward equilibrium.
-This seemingly special subset of neurons may be seen as an analogy to the so-called feature neurons~\cite{DecodingFeatureNeurons2025}, which play a key role in understanding how Large Language Models (LLMs) learn different concepts.
-It should be noted, however, that as also seen in Fig.~\ref{fig:neuraltrajectory_eikonal}, these feature-like neurons are not unique and vary from run to run.
-Yet, basically the same equilibrium/local-minima is reached in both independent runs, when compared to the exact solution in Tab.~\ref{tab:eikonal}, again suggesting that no neuron is designated any functional uniqueness by the network depending on just the problem itself.
-In two different runs, different set of neurons are doing the stand-out tasks, characterized by higher activities in Fig.~\ref{fig:neuraltrajectory_eikonal}.
-This reinforces the narrative of the existence of multiple paths to learning the same solution in dimensions far exceeding the original problem dimension.
+It can be observed in Fig.~\ref{fig:activation_eikonal} that a few specific neurons behave in significantly different ways across runs in evaluating the solution.
+This seemingly special subset of neurons may be speculatively seen as an analogy to the so-called feature neurons~\cite{DecodingFeatureNeurons2025}, which play a key role in understanding how Large Language Models (LLMs) learn different concepts.
+However, it is also observed that these feature-like neurons are not unique and vary from run to run.
+This indicates that no neuron has an intrinsic functional role tied to the problem.
+Instead, different runs assign the dominant contributions to different neurons, highlighting the existence of multiple distinct pathways to learning the same solution in a highly over-parameterized space.
+Finally, Run 9, corresponding to the failed learning case, exhibits the weakest neural activations among all realizations in Fig.~\ref{fig:activation_eikonal}, lacking any aforementioned ``feature neurons" of significance.